divyanshu73/algorizzm/README.md

 # algorizzm
-getting to the algorithm's soul and coding it from scratch
+Coding Machine Learning Algorithms and others Algorithms from scratch in Python.